 Key Provisions

-- Amends the Freedom of Information Act regarding data assessments.
+- Amends the Freedom of Information Act to exempt data protection impact assessments from disclosure.

 Latest Legislative Action